ptpt/class.el/README.markdown

     (class A (B)
       ...)

 This library supports multi inheritance as well.
-A class `A` with multiple base classes `B`, `C` and `D` looks like this:
+Class `A` with multiple base classes `B`, `C` and `D` looks like this:

     (class A (B C D)